qiuhao-zqh/faiss/README.md

 -------------------------------------------------------------------------------------------------------------------------
 __fork__ from https://github.com/facebookresearch/faiss

-When you build from source and face the issue that "__swig error : Unrecognized option -doxygen", this project may help you__".
+When you build from source and face the issue that "__swig error : Unrecognized option -doxygen__", this project may help you.

 -------------------------------------------------------------------------------------------------------------------------